drblue9001/blockchain-backpack/part1.md

 So when building an item on our representation, we'll want a few things:

-* The ability to create a new item / import an existing one.
+* The ability to create a new item / import an existing one in a state where the creator can add attributes to it.
-* The ability to add attributes to it.
+* The ability for the creator to add attributes to it.
-* The ability to close it for modification.
+* The ability for the creator to close it for modification.

 ```
 contract Backpack {